kubedb/docs/docs/guides/mariadb/monitoring/overview/index.md

 ## Next Steps

+- Learn how to monitor `MariaDB` database with KubeDB using [builtin-Prometheus](/docs/guides/mariadb/monitoring/builtin-prometheus) and using [Prometheus operator](/docs/guides/mariadb/monitoring/prometheus-operator).
-- Learn how to monitor Elasticsearch database with KubeDB using [builtin-Prometheus](/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/elasticsearch/monitoring/using-prometheus-operator.md).
+- Learn how to monitor `Elasticsearch` database with KubeDB using [builtin-Prometheus](/docs/guides/elasticsearch/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/elasticsearch/monitoring/using-prometheus-operator.md).
-- Learn how to monitor PostgreSQL database with KubeDB using [builtin-Prometheus](/docs/guides/postgres/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/postgres/monitoring/using-prometheus-operator.md).
+- Learn how to monitor `PostgreSQL` database with KubeDB using [builtin-Prometheus](/docs/guides/postgres/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/postgres/monitoring/using-prometheus-operator.md).
-- Learn how to monitor MySQL database with KubeDB using [builtin-Prometheus](/docs/guides/mysql/monitoring/builtin-prometheus/index.md) and using [Prometheus operator](/docs/guides/mysql/monitoring/prometheus-operator/index.md).
+- Learn how to monitor `MySQL` database with KubeDB using [builtin-Prometheus](/docs/guides/mysql/monitoring/builtin-prometheus/index.md) and using [Prometheus operator](/docs/guides/mysql/monitoring/prometheus-operator/index.md).
-- Learn how to monitor MongoDB database with KubeDB using [builtin-Prometheus](/docs/guides/mongodb/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/mongodb/monitoring/using-prometheus-operator.md).
+- Learn how to monitor `MongoDB` database with KubeDB using [builtin-Prometheus](/docs/guides/mongodb/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/mongodb/monitoring/using-prometheus-operator.md).
-- Learn how to monitor Redis server with KubeDB using [builtin-Prometheus](/docs/guides/redis/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/redis/monitoring/using-prometheus-operator.md).
+- Learn how to monitor `Redis` server with KubeDB using [builtin-Prometheus](/docs/guides/redis/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/redis/monitoring/using-prometheus-operator.md).
-- Learn how to monitor Memcached server with KubeDB using [builtin-Prometheus](/docs/guides/memcached/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/memcached/monitoring/using-prometheus-operator.md).
+- Learn how to monitor `Memcached` server with KubeDB using [builtin-Prometheus](/docs/guides/memcached/monitoring/using-builtin-prometheus.md) and using [Prometheus operator](/docs/guides/memcached/monitoring/using-prometheus-operator.md).